What can and can’t you eat on a low FODMAP diet?

 Get your information from the right source

 This blog is meant to give you an idea of the foods that you can eat and that you have to avoid on the low FODMAP diet.
-For exact amounts and a complete overview of foods, I would highly recommend you to get the Monash low FODMAP app.

-You can read more about the app in this blog.
-This is the app from the creators of the FODMAP diet.
 It is always updated with the latest research and is the only source that you can be certain of that it contains the correct information about which foods are and aren’t low FODMAP and in which amounts you can eat them.

-There are a lot of FODMAP lists to be found on the internet and other apps that you can get for free that give you information about which foods are low FODMAP and which aren’t, but often the information in these sources is outdated or incorrect, which makes it harder for you to follow the diet in the right way.
+There are a lot of FODMAP lists to be found on the internet and other apps that you can get for free that give you information about which foods are low FODMAP and which aren’t.

-New foods are constantly being tested and sometimes foods a retested, which leads to a change in the amount that you can eat and therefore a paper resource, like a list or booklet gets outdated very quickly.
+New foods are constantly being tested and sometimes foods a retested, which leads to a change in the amount that you can eat, and therefore a paper resource, like a list or booklet gets outdated very quickly.
 Therefore, I always recommend using the Monash app.

 The low FODMAP diet, not the no FODMAP diet